 Frikadeller (Danish meatballs)

 There are variations of this dish across Northern Europe, but the Danish iteration of meatballs involves veal and pork.
 Often served with boiled potatoes, pickled cucumbers, and a traditional gravy, there are quite a lot of flavours on the plate to contend with.
 The rich and creamy sauce would pair really nicely with a full-bodied white wine such as a Chardonnay from Burgundy.
 A light and vibrant red would also be an option; explore the wines of Beaujolais to complement the meatballs.

 Kanelsnegle/kanelbulle (cinnamon buns)

 To finish off with a sweet treat, we couldn’t leave out the pure comfort of fresh baking.
 Your house will smell divine with a batch of soft, spicy buns warming in the oven, and to make this moment a truly indulgent one, the addition of a dessert wine wouldn’t be amiss.
 Golden cuvées from the likes of Château Suduiraut (premier grand cru classé), Zind-Humbrecht (Pinot gris), and the Hungarian domain Disznoko (Tokay wines) all have the magical, honey-like profile to balance the cinnamon kick.

 Winter is always a time for embracing warmth where you can find it, yet this is no usual winter.
-With the world in various states of lockdown and much to reflect on as the year draws to a close, serenity might not be your first feeling.
+With the world in various states of uncertainty and much to reflect on as a new year gets off to a wobbly start, serenity might not be your first feeling.
 But with a little thought and a nod to the hyggelig ambiance, you can create that moment for yourself.